UK to pay ‘substantially’ less to EU in event of no deal

-LONDON (AP) — Britain is warning the European Union that it will only make its full divorce payment if there is a Brexit deal.
+LONDON (AP) — Britain warned the European Union on Thursday that it will withhold billions of euros (dollars) of a promised divorce payment if there is no Brexit deal.

-Brexit Secretary Dominic Raab told the BBC Thursday that Britain would pay “significantly, substantially” less than the already agreed upon 39 billion pounds ($51 billion) in the event no agreement is reached.
+Brexit Secretary Dominic Raab said the U.K. would pay “significantly, substantially” less than the already agreed-upon 39 billion pounds ($51 billion) in the event no agreement is reached.

-He said Britain would recognize its “strict legal obligations” to the EU but would not make the full payment.
+The payment covers commitments the U.K. has made as a member of the bloc, including pension liabilities for EU staff and programs the U.K. has agreed to help fund over the next few years.

-He said this is “not a threat and it’s not an ultimatum, it’s a statement of fact.”
+Raab told the BBC that Britain would recognize its “strict legal obligations” to the EU but would not make the full payment.

 Most Read Business Stories